Bria-AI/ComfyUI-BRIA-API/Readme.md

 # Available Nodes

-<h2> Tailored Generation Nodes </h2>
+## Tailored Generation Nodes

-Run trained custom models to reproduce unique visual styles, enabling personalized image and vector generation aligned with your brand. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Tailored-Generation)].
+These nodes use pre-trained tailored models to generate images in a specific visual style based on provided samples. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Tailored-Generation)].

 ### **Tailored Model Info**
 This node retrieves the **default settings** and **prompt prefix** of a **trained tailored model**.
 It provides the necessary information to configure and run the model in the **Tailored Gen node**, ensuring consistency with the model's intended behavior.